Creating custom themes

 });

-Now that you have added a config file with theme definitions, you can use the Reshaped CLI to generate these themes.
+Now that you've added a config file with your theme definitions, you can use the Reshaped CLI to generate the themes.
 Add an NPM script to call the CLI in your package.json:

 {